MOSEK/mosek.rust/doc/source/api.rst

     pub fn get_barvar_name_index ( &self,somename : &str ) -> (i32,i32)

 ``somename``
-    The requested name is copied to this buffer.

 *Returns:* ``(asgn,index)``
     ``asgn : i32``
-        Is non-zero if name somename is assigned to a semidefinite variable.

     ``index : i32``
-        If the name somename is assigned to a semidefinite variable, then index is the name of the constraint.

-Obtains the index of name of semidefinite variable.

 .. index:: get_barvar_name_len